-We had the pleasure to get some insight directly from, Olivier Audemars, the vice-chairman of the board of directors at the company and great-grandson of co-founder Edward Auguste Piguet who kindly answered some of our questions.
+We got some insight directly from Olivier Audemars, the company’s vice-chairman of the board of directors and great-grandson of co-founder Edward Auguste Piguet, who kindly answered some of our questions.

-Since 2013, Audemars Piguet has been Associate Partner of Art Basel – the world’s first premier modern and contemporary art show, held annually in Hong Kong, Basel, and Miami – How was this artistic partnership incepted and how has it evolved?
+Since 2013, Audemars Piguet has been an Associate Partner of Art Basel – the world’s first premier modern and contemporary art show, held annually in Hong Kong, Basel, and Miami – How was this artistic partnership incepted, and how has it evolved?

-The three past Art Commissions have had a strong experiential impact, whereby they have allowed visitors to become participants in the work and to choreograph their experience freely.
-This has resulted, in the case of each commission, in an immersive experience where viewers have been able to sometimes act as performers, becoming a part of the piece as they interact with it.
+The three past Art Commissions have had a strong experiential impact, allowing visitors to participate in the work and to choreograph their experience freely.
+In the case of each commission, this has resulted in an immersive experience where viewers have been able to sometimes act as performers, becoming a part of the piece as they interact with it.
 This is exactly what we are looking for.
-The best way to engage with people is to make sure they are part of our actions, and it allows us to share emotions, visions, and reach our world.
+The best way to engage with people is to make sure they are part of our actions, allowing us to share emotions and visions, and reach our world.

 For the 2018 commission, Audemars Piguet is collaborating with British artists Semiconductor to present HALO, a project curated by Monica Bello, Head of Art at CERN.
 What was the idea behind involving Mónica and CERN?

 The process starts with the annual invitation of a guest curator.
 That curator is tasked with searching for emerging or mid-career artists whose work revolves around the themes of complexity and precision.
 The shortlisted artists are invited to our home in the Vallée de Joux to get a taste of who we are and where we come from.
 They then propose projects for the commission, and together we make these ideas come to life.
 Audemars Piguet can provide access to its resources, including its connections to specialist expertise, which the artist may need to create the work.